isomerpages/moe-southviewpri/_about-us/Teachers, AED and SEN Officers.md

 </tr>
 </tbody>
 </table>
 <p>Deployment is subjected to changes at the management's discretion according to school's needs.
-No prior notice will be given.<br>Page updated on: 4 July 2023</p>
+No prior notice will be given.<br>Page updated on: 3 Jan 2024</p>
 </div>
 </div>
 </div>